green-john/rentals/README.md

 ## TODO

-- Add logging to db errors
+- Add logging to db errors (Pretty much done)
 - Find a better structure for the files.
 Right now there are two places where routes are added.
+(Almost done)
+- Add ctrl+z cancellation signal.
+- Add user frontend.
+- Add some vue material library so shit looks better.
+- Figure out how to pass values dynamically.